Tubthumping: Writing and composition

 A Leeds pub named the Fforde Grene served as the group's inspiration for the song.
 Guitarist Boff Whalley told The Guardian that it was written about "the resilience of ordinary people"; musically, "Tubthumping" is a dance-rock, alternative rock, and dance-punk song in D major.
 The intro to the song includes an excerpt from the British film Brassed Off.

-In 2024, after the song was used by New Zealand politicians deemed to be anti-liberal, Whalley said, “Let me be clear: the song "Tubthumping" was written to celebrate the resilience and tenacity of working-class folk who keep fighting when the chips are down.
+In 2024, after the song was used by New Zealand politicians deemed to be anti-liberal, Whalley said, "Let me be clear: the song 'Tubthumping' was written to celebrate the resilience and tenacity of working-class folk who keep fighting when the chips are down.
 It has nothing whatsoever in common with wealthy politicians with extremist anti-liberal agendas. ...The right doesn't have any good songs.
 That's why they keep trying to nick ours."

-In her trumpet solo, Jude Abbott interpolates the notable "Trumpet Voluntary", written by Jeremiah Clarke in about 1700.
+In her trumpet solo, Jude Abbott interpolates the notable Trumpet Voluntary, written by Jeremiah Clarke in about 1700.

+Music video

 The music video was directed by Ben Unwin.
 The video opens in a pub.
-The camera zooms past the clients, who appear to be frozen, and zooms in onto the small television on which the band are performing, on a small stage in front of a red curtain.
+The camera zooms past the clients, who appear to be frozen, and zooms in onto the small television on which the band are performing, dressed in black casual clothes, on a small stage in front of a red curtain which occasionally turns green.
 The video continues with the band appearing in the pub, intercut with shots of female clients applying make-up and chatting in the ladies' lavatory.